 4. Vital Essentials Freeze Dried Minnows Dog Treats

-Compared to standard meat treats, this product prioritizes novel protein and omega content.
-The tradeoff is a distinct fish aroma that may not appeal to all households.
+Compared to standard meat-based treats, this fish option prioritizes alternative protein and simplicity.
+The tradeoff is a distinct fishy smell and texture that may not appeal to every dog or household.

 - No artificial additives